Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 May I add Forgiveness is not a “Don’t worry, be happy” proposal?

-Forgiveness is a means of moving you, as a forgiver, closer to freedom and peace of mind.
+Forgiveness is a means of moving us, as forgivers, closer to freedom and peace of mind.

-It frees you from anger, bitterness, and hatred.
+It frees us from anger, bitterness, and hatred.

-There will always be circumstances that hinder you from holding positive feelings toward the ones who hurt or damaged you.
+There will always be circumstances that make it difficult to hold positive feelings toward those who hurt or damaged us.
 But, as experts agree, forgiveness requires at least letting go of the negative emotions.
-Not for anybody but you.
-Forgiveness is for you and to set you free.
+Not for anybody but ourselves.
+Forgiveness is for us — and it sets us free.

 Forgiveness is not a sign of weakness.
-Instead, it’s a powerful tool that empowers and restores your sense of agency.
+Instead, it’s a powerful tool that empowers and restores our sense of agency.

-It puts you back in the driver’s seat of your life.
-Allowing you to steer towards a brighter, more peaceful future.
+It puts us back in the driver’s seat of our lives, steering toward a brighter, more peaceful future.

-You might not be able to delete the pain of what happened to you.
-What is done, it’s done.
-Forgiveness is for you to gain your power back.
+We might not be able to delete the pain of what happened.
+What is done, is done.
+Forgiveness is how we gain our power back.

-But forgiving can make the thing that happened stop defining you any longer.
-It enables you to move forward and heal.
+But forgiving can make what happened stop defining us.
+It enables us to move forward and heal.

-By the same token, Forgiveness frees you from the control of the person who hurt you.
-It allows you to focus on yourself again.
+By the same token, forgiveness frees us from the control of the person who hurt us.
+It allows us to focus on ourselves again.

 Image by Canva Ai.